EternityForest/AnyoneCanDoIt/MathELI5.md

 Often the independent variable is time, and the vertical axis represents how something changes over time.

 There are all sorts of other charts that may use different meanings for each axis, this is just a very common convention.

+Note that "Graphs" are also a completely different kind of object studied in Graph Theory In this case a Graph is basically a bunch of connected nodes, like cities with roads going between them.
+There are many kinds of graphs out there with many computer science applications.

 ## [Linear](https://en.wikipedia.org/wiki/Linear_function_(calculus)) and Nonlinear functions